What Is a Great Food Truck Concept?

-A good truck is a great way to get started in the restaurant business.
-It is pretty low investment, compared to opening a brand new restaurant. t offers plenty of other perks as well, like low overhead and small payroll.
-Most food trucks take advantage of free advertising and marketing through social media sites, like Facebook, Twitter and even Pinterest.
+A food truck is a great way to get started in the restaurant business.
+It is a pretty low investment, compared to opening a brand new restaurant, and offers plenty of other perks such as low overhead and small payroll.
+Most food trucks take advantage of free advertising and marketing through social media sites such as Facebook, Twitter, and even Pinterest.

 Food Trucks Are More Than Sandwiches

-Local foods continues to be one of the strongest restaurant trends over the past several years, with more and more restaurants are incorporating local foods, including organic and sustainable foods, into their regular menu.
-And food trucks are following suite, offering a wide variety of local food selections.
+Local food continues to be one of the strongest restaurant trends over the past several years, with more restaurants incorporating locally grown food, including organic and sustainable foods, into their regular menus.
+Food trucks are also following suite, offering a wide variety of local food selections.
 Underdog Truck out of San Diego offers sausage sandwiches made with only locally sourced foods.
-Celebrity chef Rocco Dispirito has his own food truck, Now Eat This! which focuses on healthy comfort food.
+Celebrity chef Rocco Dispirito has his own food truck, Now Eat This!, which focuses on healthy comfort food.

-Not only are all the entrees like cheesy turkey black bean enchiladas and faux fried general Tsao’s chicken less than 350 calories, the menu board has a calorie information posted on it.
+Not only are all of the entrees such as cheesy turkey black bean enchiladas and faux fried general Tsao’s chicken less than 350 calories, the menu board includes calories for all menu items.

 Food Trucks Get Fancy

-Regional and international cuisines are always popular food truck themes.
-Red Hook Lobster out of New York City offers a variety of New England seafood specialties, like clam chowder, lobster rolls and shrimp rolls.
-The Bratwurst King out of Virginia offers European cuisine, with a menu that includes bratwurst (obviously), paprika chicken, Austrian goulash and homemade cakes and strudel.
-Lemongrass Truck out of Washington DC offers authentic lemongrass chicken or pork in four different styles- salad, with noodles, as a taco or as a sandwich, keeping the menu simple and strait forward.
+Regional and international cuisine are always popular food truck themes.
+Red Hook Lobster out of New York City offers a variety of New England seafood specialties, such as clam chowder, lobster rolls, and shrimp rolls.
+The Bratwurst King out of Virginia offers European cuisine, with a menu that includes bratwurst, paprika chicken, Austrian goulash, and homemade cakes and strudel.
+Lemongrass Truck out of Washington, D.C. offers authentic lemongrass chicken or pork on salad, with noodles, in a taco or as a sandwich, keeping the menu tasteful but simple.

-Before you settle on any theme, you first want to make sure a food truck is legit for your neighborhood, town, or city.
-This may sound like a no-brainer, but you’d be surprised how many places don’t allow food trucks or put a cap on the number of food truck permits allowed at any given time.
-Case in point – both Los Angeles and New York City are two of the busiest areas for food truck businesses and both have caps on the number of permits allowed.
-Read more about how to start a food truck business.
+Before you settle on any theme, you first want to check the requirements for opening a food truck business in your neighborhood, town, or city.
+You may come across a few obstacles.
+Many places don’t allow food trucks or put a cap on the number of food truck permits allowed at any given time.
+Case in point, both Los Angeles and New York City are two of the busiest areas for food truck businesses and both have caps on the number of permits allowed.

-And while food trucks are considerably less expensive than a traditional restaurant, they still cost money.
-A food truck itself will costs thousands of dollars, even used.
-Unless you have a lot of extra cash lying around, you will most likely need to look for financing either through a bank, small business bureau or investors.
-Read on for how to get ready for a bank interview.
+While a food truck is considerably less expensive than a traditional restaurant, it still costs money.
+A food truck will costs thousands of dollars, even used.
+Unless you have a lot of extra cash lying around, you will most likely need to look for financing either through a bank, a small business bureau, or investors.